b0mbays/ha-pi-continuously-cast/README.md

 If you try to play Spotify/Youtube the dashboard will vanish.
 This will then return after you do a "Hey google, stop" (This may take up to 30 seconds or so depending how many devices you have)

+## Configuration

+* Devices:

+You can setup your Google Chromecast Compatible devices inside the **config.yaml** under **device_map**.
+There's an example in there too.

+* Allowed casting times:

+The service will continuously try to cast to your chromecast devices between 06.30am -> 02.00am.
+(There will also be a 5 minute pause at 23.59pm).
+You can change these timings yourself if you like inside the **ha-cast.py** file on line 70.

+* Cast Delay:

+The default is set to 10 seconds for checking each device, you can change this inside the **config.yaml** under **cast_delay**.

 ## Debugging